 If you are looking for ways to improve cash flow or increase funds for your small business, consider invoice factoring.
 Discover how it could help you and compare top service providers

-Choosing an invoice factoring company for you can seem like a daunting prospect for many small business owners.
+Choosing an invoice factoring company that’s right for you can seem like a daunting prospect for many small business owners.
 To make this easier we have created the ultimate guide covering everything from how small business factoring works to the costs involved.
-We have also listed the UK’s top invoice factoring companies.

 What is invoice factoring for small businesses?

-Factoring small business options depend on a number of factors, and brings a range of advantages and disadvantages for your business.
+A good way for entrepreneurs to inject cash into their business, options for small business factoring depend on a number of factors but also bring advantages and disadvantages.
 Weighing these up in the context of what options are available to you is important when choosing a factoring company.

 How does small business factoring work?

 The nature of the invoice factoring arrangement will depend on your particular invoices.
 However, there are some basic concepts to understand.

 Factoring companies will look at certain variables which will allow them to work out how they will determine the risk of taking on your unpaid invoices.

 - The invoices you wish to hand over responsibility for